Lio Rush: "Blackheart" (2026–present)

+In March 2026, Rush adopted his "Blackheart" persona, a demonic character that he previously used on the independent scene.
+In the following months as the "Blackheart", CRU would disband and Rush won the ROH World Television Championship at Global Wars from AR Fox on June 13 (aired June 18).
+After winning the title, Rush introduced a custom belt design that featured the same plates, only they are painted black and on a warped black leather strap.
+At Forbidden Door on June 28, Rush would turn face after assisting Team Mark Briscoe against Team DCMJF in their steel cage match.
+On August 21 at Death Before Dishonor, Rush lost his title to Action Andretti in a Fight Without Honor, ending his reign at 69 days (though ROH recognizes his reign at 64 days).

 Consejo Mundial de Lucha Libre (2025)

 On June 17, 2025, CRU made their Consejo Mundial de Lucha Libre (CMLL) debut at Martes de Arena Mexico event where they unsuccessfully challenged Los Nuevos Ingobernables (Ángel de Oro and Niebla Roja) for the CMLL World Tag Team Championship.

 Music career

 In July 2019, Rush released his debut single as a rapper titled, "Scenic Lullaby".
 According to Rush, the song is a "first-person account of [his] darkest days and the pain he continues to carry."
 Rush released his second single, "I Wonder", on August 19.
 On his 25th birthday, Rush released his debut extended play, 11:11.
 On May 11, 2020, Rush released his debut studio album, titled Ever After.
 On July 20, 2020, Rush released his second studio album, The Final Match.

 On September 28, 2021, Rush released his second EP, titled Not Found.

 Professional wrestling style and persona

 Rush is known for his fast-paced high-flying style.
-He is nicknamed the "Man of the Hour" and the "Piece of Gold" (also mentioning his age depending on how old he is).
+He is nicknamed the "Man of the Hour" and the "[his age at the time]-Year-Old Piece of Gold".
 During Rush's early days in WWE's main roster, he became a heel manager for Bobby Lashley, a role he was praised for due to his speaking skills.
 He cited actor and comedian Kevin Hart as his influence to his work as manager.

+Rush's "Blackheart" persona is markedly different than his usual style.
+As the "Blackheart", Rush wears colored eye contacts and dyes his teeth to appear to be evil or sinister.
+Rush rarely speaks in complete sentences, usually speaking in the third person and in a fragmented, sporadic voice.
+This persona has frequently been compared to the fictional character Gollum.